-The Ultimate Spa Guide to Miami
+The Ultimate Miami Spa Guide: 15 Luxurious Places to Treat Yourself

 The Spa at the Mandarin Oriental, Miami

 The Spa at the Mandarin Oriental, Miami strikes that hard-to-find balance of having something for everyone while avoiding a cookie-cutter, one-size-fits-all experience.
 So even if you choose a signature body treatment like the Oriental Essence or Therapeutic Massage—both of which blend Chinese, European, Balinese, and Thai techniques—the results will be highly personalized.
-Same goes for the facials: Each one is tailored to the unique skincare demands and lifestyle of the individual, incorporating products by Barcelona-based advanced skincare brand Miriam Quevedo, with which the spa is exclusively partnered.
+Same goes for the facials: Each one is tailored to the unique skincare demands and lifestyle of the individual, incorporating products by Biologique Recherche, ESPA, or Barcelona-based advanced skincare brand Miriam Quevedo.

 Treatment to book: The two-hour Kundalini Journey, performed in a luxurious spa suite, combines advanced massage techniques, aromatherapy, color, and gemstone therapy, as well as sound therapy to restore physical balance and promote overall wellness.